-Marina strives to help those in crisis, understanding that bumps in the road may seem unmanageable and confusing at times.
-She believes that therapy is a collaborative relationship in which the therapist and client work together to build fresh coping skills and achieve desired goals.
-Marina uses her sensitivity to help her clients find clarity and peace within themselves.
+Marina earned her Masters degree from Chestnut Hill College in Clinical Psychology and has worked with both adolescents and adults struggling with anxiety, depression, various addictions, relationship issues, adjustments, grief, and trauma.
+She believes that therapy is a collaborative relationship in which the therapist and client work together to achieve desired goals.
+Marina uses her sensitivity and clinical expertise to guide clients in finding comfort, clarity, and peace within themselves.